 The list below includes terms frequently used when discussing aggregation, electricity, and renewable energy.

 Electricity delivery (sometimes referred to simply as delivery, and also as distribution) – This term refers to the service of delivering electricity to you through poles and wires, and also to the maintenance of that electricity delivery infrastructure.
-Electricity delivery charges appear on the Delivery portion of your Eversource electricity bill.
+Electricity delivery charges appear on the Delivery portion of your Eversource electric bill.
 Electricity delivery charges do not include the cost of the electricity itself.
-Those charges appear on the Supply portion of your Eversource electricity bill.
+Those charges appear on the Supply portion of your Eversource electric bill.

 - Your electric utility, Eversource, can serve as your supplier.
 In that case, you have Eversource’s Basic Service, and Eversource both buys electricity for and delivers electricity to you.

 - You can sign a private contract with an electricity supplier.
 In that case, Eversource only delivers electricity to you.

 - Your municipal government can establish an electricity aggregation and, with that program, the City can select an electricity supplier for you, as with the Watertown Electricity Choice program.
 In this case, Eversource only delivers electricity to you.